dhall-lang/dhall-lang/standard/binary.md

 ### Imports

-Decode a CBOR list beginning with a `24` as an import
+Decode a CBOR array beginning with a `24` as an import

 The decoding rules are the exact opposite of the encoding rules: